Trajectory

 On the third orbit before descent, Elena pressed her helmeted forehead to the viewport and watched Earth hang over the Moon's gray curve, blue and white and impossibly fragile.
 Somewhere on that bright disk, the Atacama desert was rotating out of view.
 The array would go on collecting data without her.
 The sky would remain full of ordinary objects doing ordinary mechanics.

-K47 was a dot on her display now, a moving coordinate in the corner of her vision, but its numbers were carved into her memory.
+K47 was a dot on her display now, a moving coordinate in the corner of her vision, but its contradictions were carved into her memory.

 The lander shuddered as thrusters fired.
 The pilot's voice crackled in her ear, calm checklists and practiced boredom.
 Elena barely heard him.
 Her eyes were on the simple countdown in the corner of her tablet.